nassar/qted/README.md

 ### Tracking a survey

-To start tracking a survey, use the track command and specify the first few characters of the Survey ID (enough characters to uniquely identify a survey).
+To start tracking a baseline survey, use the track command and specify the first few characters of the Survey ID (enough characters to uniquely identify a survey).
 Follow-up surveys can be provided using the --follow-up option with a comma-separated list of Survey IDs.
 E.g.:

     $ qted track SV_3P3 --follow-up SV_eDr,SV_0JO

+Note that the track command is only intended to track baseline surveys.
+Follow-up surveys should always appear after the --follow-up option.

 To see which surveys are being tracked: